RetroAchievements/docs/docs/developer-docs/devquests.md

 **Repeatable**: No

 1. Set must have a fair share of the work done by each dev - Sets like Animal Crossing DS would not be approved.
-2. Must be a full set covering every aspect of the game
+2. Must be a full set covering every aspect of the game.
 3. Each Dev must publish at least 20 achievements each.
 4. Achievements must make sense, no fluff to fulfill requirement.